ThaMaster/acg_3d_studio/README.md

 ## Change log

 This section details the changes that occurs with each session of working on this project.
 After each programming session a new list with all the things that have been done and other information will be posted.
 This is to have a clear view of what has been done and what is needed to be fixed/added to the project.

+### Change log - 2024-02-11

+- Added some textures.
+- Changed such that if a material is already present and the user uses the material state, only the attributes of the material is carried.
+So it ewill no longer just switch materials.
+- Changed so that the Default material given by Assimp is ignored, this makes it now possible to specify materials and textures in the scene graph correctly but only for objects with no stated materials/textures.
+- Changed so that the shininess becomes the default value instead of 0 when not specifiying the value in the XML file.
+- Moved some functions from the header to the cpp file in the state.
+- Added a translation callback function and the ability to use it in the *UpdateCallback* node in the XML file.

+### Change log - 2024-02-10

+- Added the ability to change the texture of that should be used in the XML file.
+Will only work when objects does not state any textures in the file due to the nature of the scene graph not having presedence upwards.

 ### Change log - 2024-02-08